What is college credit plus (CCP or CC+)?

 - Complete the online College Credit Plus admissions application.

-- Take either the ACT or COMPASS test to determine readiness.
+- Take either the ACT or ACCUPLACER test to determine readiness.

 - Talk with your high school counselor to determine which College Credit Plus courses you will take.

 - Register for your courses by filling out a class registration form with your high school counselor.
 Your counselor will submit your test scores, official transcript, and class registration form to the Stark State College coordinators.

 ACCUPLACER test measure your skill level in three basic areas – Math, English, and Reading.
 All Stark State College students take the ACCUPLACER test.
 Scores help to determine whether or not a student needs to be put into a developmental course.

 Check with your high school.